-Any electronic apparatus capable of making a noise (for example, a radio, audio recorder, child’s toy, game, or guitar effects pedal) can be ‘rewired’ to produce a range of unintended sound-forms.
-These sounds are often unpredictable, unrepeatable, and unstable; circuit bending is a chance procedure.
+Any electronic apparatus capable of making a noise (for example, a radio, an audio recorder, a child’s toy, an analogue game, or a guitar-effects pedal) can be ‘rewired’ to produce a range of unintended sounds.
+These are often unpredictable, unrepeatable, and unstable; circuit bending is a chance procedure.
 The technique is simple: components, nodes, and pathways on a circuit board are joined using with an electrical conductor such as a wire, test lead, or even the experimenter’s body – some ‘benders’ use their fingers to manipulate the circuit board.
 Insomuch as the body represents a conduit for, and a source of resistance that impedes, the flow of electrons, it, too, becomes a part of the circuit and the means of sound production.
-Thus, the performer and instrument are one and the same: an electro-biological noise machine.
+Thus, the performer and instrument are one and the same: a bio-electro noise machine.

 This sonic technique has parallels in the visual arts.
-For example, in the tradition of the altered image, artists intervene in a pre-existing photograph, variously adding parts derived from other photographs or visual sources, excising or painting over sections of the original, or re-photographing the source and translating it into a different scale, ratio, medium, or colour etc. In both circuit bending and the altered image, a found object is engaged with a view to unlocking and extending its capacity by subverting its function.
+For example, in the tradition of the altered image, artists intervene in a pre-existing photograph, variously adding parts derived from other photographs or visual sources, excising or painting over sections of the original, or re-photographing the source and translating it into a different scale, ratio, medium, or colour, etc. In the tradition of both circuit bending and the altered image, a found object is engaged with a view to unlocking and extending its capacity by subverting function.